basicHigh RiskNeutral / Bullish

 Tips & Best Practices

-• 2Only trade on liquid, high-quality stocks — not speculative names.
+• 2Only trade naked puts on liquid, high-quality stocks with solid balance sheets — avoid speculative names where bankruptcy is a real risk.

 See it in action